Sceptre/sceptre/docs/_source/docs/template_handlers.rst

 fetch templates from S3, for example.
 Users can create their own template handlers to easily add support for other template loading mechanisms.
 See `Custom Template Handlers`_ for more information.

-When a ``template_path`` property is specified in the Stack config, it is wired into a ``file`` template handler by default.
-This saves you from having to specify a full ``template`` block if you just want to load a file from disk.

 .. warning::

    The ``template_path`` key is deprecated in favor of the ``template`` key.